 EKU Observatory for Astronomical Research and Instruction

-In November 2006 Dr. Ciocca wrote a grant proposal for the EKU Board Initiative, and received funding to construct a small astronomical observatory for the enhancement of Astronomical Observing Facilities at Eastern Kentucky University.
-The proposal was funded, allowing acquisition of a 14” diameter telescope, with an appropriate tracking mount and a facility to house the instrument permanently.
+In November 2006 Dr. Marco Ciocca wrote a grant proposal for the EKU Board Initiative and received funding to construct a small astronomical observatory for the enhancement of Astronomical Observing Facilities at Eastern Kentucky University.
+The proposal was funded, allowing acquisition of a large telescope with an appropriate tracking mount and a facility to house the instrument permanently.

-Construction of the facility was completed in July 2008, and the final installation of the mount and telescope in September 2008, with connection to the University’s computer network in November of the same year.
-The telescope is completely computer controlled and the connection to the network, it could be controlled remotely via the Internet.
+Construction of the facility was completed in July 2008, with final installation of the mount and telescope in September 2008, and connection to the University’s computer network in November of the same year.
+The telescope was completely computer controlled and, with its connection to the network, it could be controlled remotely via the Internet.
 In July 2017 the original telescope and instrumentation was replaced with a state-of-the-art 17" reflecting telescope with CCD camera, mount, and counter-weights to enhance the capabilities of the Observatory.
 The telescope, camera, and retracting roof can all be controlled remotely via the university network.

 - Outreach.
-Visits by EKU student, Faculty and Staff during Open House dates.
-High Schools and other organization will be welcomed as well.
-So far we’ve had two open houses.
-Generally they will coincide with Astronomical events of interest to the general public (lunar eclipses, visible planets, Moon observation).
+Visits by EKU students, Faculty and Staff during Open House dates.
+High schools and other organizations are welcomed as well.
+Generally, Open House dates will coincide with Astronomical events of interest to the general public (lunar eclipses, visible planets, Moon observation).
 Images of celestial objects are obtained and posted on our Facebook page: EKU Physics & Astronomy.

-- Research: to perform photometry of variable stars and capture transient events in the skies over Kentucky.
-The software necessary for data reduction is already available while the instrumentation (CCD camera and filter) will be purchased soon.
+- Research.
+Perform photometry of variable stars and capture transient events in the skies over Kentucky.

-- Instruction: Once the instrumentation is in place, students of our advanced lab courses, and any other students interested in learning advanced experimental techniques, will be able to make use of the facility for measurements and astrophotography.
+- Instruction.
+Students of our advanced lab courses, and any other students interested in learning advanced experimental techniques, can make use of the facility for measurements and astrophotography.

-This facility is an important addition to Eastern Kentucky University facilities, as it will provide students with the opportunity to see and operate a modern telescope and instrumentation and, for the public at large, to see and marvel about our Universe.
+This facility is an important addition to Eastern Kentucky University as it provides students with the opportunity to see and operate a modern telescope and instrumentation and for the public at large to see and marvel about our Universe.